The algebraic structure of Dyson--Schwinger equations with multiple insertion places: Background

 The series $\beta(x)$ is the \emph{beta function} of the quantum field theory.
 Thinking for a moment not in terms of formal power series, but in the physical context with functions, then $\beta$ should be the $L$ derivative of the coupling $x$.
 Returning to the series context, this becomes essentially the linear term of what we will soon call the invariant charge, $Q$, see \cref{eqn:definition of q}.
 The beta function is important physically because it describes how the coupling (which determines the strength of interactions) changes with the energy.
 Zeros of the beta function are particularly important since the situation simplifies at such point.

 The series $\gamma(x)$ is the \emph{anomalous dimension}.
-If we make a spacetime dilation $z\mapsto \lambda z$ (with $z$ our space-time point) in a scale invariant quantum field theory then each correlation function changes under the dilation simply by scaling by a constant power of $\lambda$, and that power is known as the scaling dimension.
-In a non-scale invariant quantum field theory, the correction to such a simple scaling is given by the series $\gamma(x)$.
-A particularly easy case is when $\beta(x)=0$ in \cref{eqn:rge} as there the differential equation can be solved by $e^{\gamma(x)L}$ giving a scaling solution at that point.
+It is a dimension in the sense of scaling dimension and it is anomalous in the sense that in the classical setting one would have a constant integer in place of $\gamma(x)$.
+A particularly easy case is when $\beta(x)=0$ in \cref{eqn:rge} as there the differential equation can be solved by $e^{\gamma(x)L}$ which is of a particularly simple form sometimes called a scaling solution.

-Returning to our formal series context, taking the coefficient of $L^0$ in \cref{eqn:rge} we see that the anomalous dimension is nothing other than the linear term in $L$ of $G$.
+Returning to our formal series context, taking the coefficient of $L^0$ in \cref{eqn:rge} we see that the anomalous dimension is nothing other than the linear term in $L$ of $G$ (in the cases of physical interest we will always have $g_0=1$).
 Furthermore, writing $G(x,L) = 1+\sum_{i\geq 0}g_i(x)L^i$ (so $\gamma(x) = g_1(x)$) and taking the coefficient of $L^{k-1}$ in \cref{eqn:rge} we obtain

 so we see that knowing $\gamma(x)$ and $\beta(x)$ is sufficient to recursively determine all the $g_k(x)$ and hence to determine $G(x,L)$.
 Furthermore, since $\beta(x)$ is essentially the linear term of the invariant charge, in the single equation case $\beta(x)$ is just a normalization away from anomalous dimension $\gamma(x)$ and in the system case is a linear combination of the anomalous dimensions of the different $G_i(x,L)$ in the system (see \cite{yeats:phd}).
 Overall, then we conclude that knowing the anomalous dimension(s) suffices to determine the Green functions.
 Usually we will none the less work at the level of the Green function, but sometimes it will be convenient to work only with the anomalous dimension, which we are free to do since this does not lose any information. \end{remark}